systemslab/popper-paper/paper/paper.md

 ## Infrastructure Automation {#sec:infra}

-When on-premises infrastructure is not available (e.g. when executing on cloud platforms), a researcher has to deal with requesting infrastructure.
-In these scenarios, tooling exists to automate the request and provisioning of remote computational resources.
+When on-premises infrastructure is not available (e.g. when executing on cloud platforms), a researcher has to deal with requesting, configuring and provisioning infrastructure.
+In these scenarios, tooling exists to automate these steps on remote computational resources.

 **Tools and services**: [Cloudlab](http://cloudlab.us), [Chameleon](http://chamaleoncloud.org),
 [PRObE](https://www.nmc-probe.org) and [XSEDE](http://xsede.org) are
-NSF-sponsored infrastructures that allows users to easily request computing resources to execute multi-node experiments.
+NSF-sponsored infrastructures that allows users to request computing resources to execute multi-node experiments.
 Additionally, public cloud service providers such as Amazon, Google, Packet and Rackspace allow users to deploy applications on virtual and bare-metal instances.
 [Terraform](https://terraform.io) is a tool that allows to automate the configuration and provisioning of infrastructure in a platform-agnostic way.
 When a Terraform provider for a particular